travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 ## Set Timeouts

 The following options can be customized in `/etc/default/travis-worker`.
-It is recommended to have all Workers use the same config.
+It is recommended that all workers use the same configuration.

 By default, jobs can run for a maximum of 50 minutes.
 You can increase or decrease this using the following setting: